 It’s unrealistic to think that you can avoid all distractions.
 Life and business are unpredictable, and that’s not going to change anytime soon.

-However, if you can plan ahead, you can remove many common distractions, thereby improving your focus and increasing your productivity.
+However, if you can plan ahead, you can remove many common distractions, thereby improving your focus, increasing your productivity, and working more effectively.